DSRanjan007/pbixrefresher2020/README.md

 -----

 You can use the closesession.bat, just edit the username with yours.
 Instead of disconnecting from Remote Desktop normally, with closesession.bat it closes the session but maintein the GUI active so the python script can work.

+--
+1. open cmd and check python command are running or not if not then check enviroment variables and system variable.
+2. one configure then create a new enviroment with python using conda create --name test python=3.7
+3. then install pbixrefresher using pip
+4. now replcae the pbixrefresher file in dierectory of test envirment of ananconda 3 in c drive
+5. then to run it using task scheduler create a basic task then in program give pbixrefresher.exe file location C:\Users\RanjanKeshri\anaconda3\envs\test2\Scripts\pbixrefresher.exe
+6. the in add argument add file name of pbix
+7. in additional add path of pbixrefresher file C:\Users\RanjanKeshri\Downloads\Power BI Test